Subproblems and Overlapping Subproblems

 So to explicitly state what's happening, we can say

 4! = 4 * 3 * 2! which is

 4! = 4 * 3 * 2 * 1.

-You repeat the same logic over an over from the base case up to the
+You repeat the same logic over and over from the base case up to the

 n! you're looking for.

-The only thing that changes is the input at each step.
+The only thing that changes is the input value at each step.

-The output for each step is passed to the function call that invoked it, and this function can then use it to calculate the result of its subproblem.
+The solution for each step is returned to the function call that invoked it, and this function can then use this result to calculate the solution to its own subproblem.

-By building up the result to each subproblem, we can eventually calculate
+By building up the results to each subproblem, we can eventually calculate

 If we wanted to calculate